PPC PRACTICE PHILOSOPHY

 Appointments can be made easily and without much delay.
 Given our small patient base, we will be able to see our patients as often as needed without their having to wait weeks or months to find an open slot, whether they are seen at our office or whether we visit them in their retirement home or assisted living community.
 Because we rely on secure and HIPSS compliant elecronic communication through email, we will also be able to return messages and to respond to a multitude of requests quickly, so that problems do not fester and so that our patients get appropriate care in a timely manner.
 When our patients get ill, they can make an acute visit for that day and they will see one of us during that slot or we can often handle the problem remotely.
 It is vital that our patients have easy access to their doctor and nurse practitioner, and at PPC we have assured that is exactly what will occur.

 Medical care now is often fragmented and chaotic.
-Older patients see too many doctors, are on too many medicines, are over tested, are in the hospital too often, and are too frequently bewildered about what to do for their health.
+Older patients are often told they must take certain medicines, get certain tests, see certain doctors, and even go to the hospital, so they are too frequently bewildered about what to do for their health.
 At PPC, we want to reduce the provision of medical care to its simple core, personally coordinating and maintaining responsibility for medical decisions in partnership with our patients, and using specialists as consultants rather than as disjointed appendages.
-We want our patients to understand the reason for every medicine they are taking and every test they are being sent for, and to decide they degreee of care they prefer.
+We want our patients to understand the reason for every medicine they are taking and every test they are being sent for, and to decide they degree of care they prefer.

 We want them to assess every aspect of their care with clear, informed, and sensible thinking.
 And we want our patients to understand the value of prevention, exercise, and moderation in achieving good health outcomes.
 We vow to work with each patient individually to make sure that together we can achieve the healthiest lifestyle possible in the context of his/her particular needs.
 To us, that makes good sense.